rahulkumarborah/tejasupmanyu.dev/src/pages/understanding-use-effect/index.md

 }
 ```

 now if we want to refetch in child based on changes in query, we cannot just compare fetchData between renders because it is a class property and will always be the same, which will land us in infinite refetching condition.
+So we have to take another step unncessarily - passing `query` as prop to Child and comparing value of `query` in `componentDidUpdate` between renders.

 ```jsx
 class Child extends Component {